Get

 In Conclusion

-The best course of action when your dog starts showing inappropriate urination is always going to be a vet visit.
+The best course of action, when your dog starts showing inappropriate urination, is always going to be a vet visit.
 Your vet will be able to expertly guide you in identifying the cause of the issue and getting your dog on an appropriate treatment plan.

 If your female dog starts urinating on the bed, try to note all the details you can to give to the vet.
 Was she awake or asleep?
 Was the urine clear, bloody, cloudy, or with visible sediment in it?
-Did you notice an unusual odor to the urine?
+Did you notice an unusual odor in the urine?
 Did your dog seem aware of what had happened?
 Is she drinking more than usual or showing any other signs?
 All of these details will help your vet identify the cause.
 Check with the veterinary clinic if you should bring a sample of your dog’s urine to the appointment.

 Featured Image Credit: cunaplus, Shutterstock